shl152/cs445-rec5/README.md

 Recursion can be confusing to comprehend at first, so we recommend (in addition to class material) watching some visual explanations of the process.
-Here is a link that will help you solve the first part of the lab and prepare you for the latter parts:
+Here is a link that you might consider taking some time to review:

 [Recursion with Gayle Laakmann McDowell](https://www.youtube.com/watch?v=KEEKn7Me-ms)